-Dubai, United Arab Emirates, 11 October 2017: wasl Asset Management Group, Dubai Land Department (DLD), Dubai Electricity & Water Authority (DEWA), the Smart Dubai Office, Emirates NBD, and the General Directorate of Residency and Foreigners Affairs (GDRFA) have jointly announced the launch of a new electronic services system for registering and renewing smart real estate leases using blockchain technology.
+Dubai, United Arab Emirates, 11 October 2017: Wasl, Dubai Land Department (DLD), Dubai Electricity & Water Authority (DEWA), the Smart Dubai Office, Emirates NBD, and the General Directorate of Residency and Foreigners Affairs (GDRFA) have jointly announced the launch of a new electronic services system for registering and renewing smart real estate leases using blockchain technology.
 The revolutionary service has been launched to provide faster and more secure customer services than ever before.

-His Excellency Hesham Abdullah Al Qassim, Vice Chairman of Emirates NBD and CEO of wasl Asset Management Group, commented: “We are delighted to be launching our new network of real estate services using blockchain technology.
-This project has given wasl Asset Management Group a unique advantage, making us the first real estate service provider in Dubai and indeed the world to adopt this revolutionary technology.
+His Excellency Hesham Abdullah Al Qassim, Vice Chairman of Emirates NBD and CEO of Wasl, commented: “We are delighted to be launching our new network of real estate services using blockchain technology.
+This project has given Wasl a unique advantage, making us the first real estate service provider in Dubai and indeed the world to adopt this revolutionary technology.
 We also praise the diligent efforts made by Emirates NBD to develop smart financial solutions such as issuing and signing smart cheques for rent, which is just one among many innovations that have been driven by the bank’s exceptionally talented technical team.”

 The project has been proactively supported by Emirates NBD, which is the first private sector institution to launch a blockchain banking system.
 Through the new technology, the bank will provide leading financial solutions while also facilitating the registration and renewal of lease contracts.
 The system allows customers to complete their transactions electronically by issuing smart cheques to pay installments on rented properties.
 The process is fully completed after being approved by all of the blockchain technology partners.